 - To maintain ANZMES position as advisory body in this area of ME/CFS.

 - To raise awareness of ME/CFS by educating health professionals and the wider community about this medical condition.

 - To produce a regular publication to all subscribing members to disseminate information and support.

-In New Zealand, it is estimated that there are around 20,000 sufferers.
+In New Zealand, it is estimated that there are at least 25,000 sufferers.
+This equates to 1 in 250 adults and 1 in 134 youth.
 ME/CFS is thought to afflict around 150,000 in the UK, and over one million in the US.
-The economic cost to each family with a sufferer has been estimated to be in the region of NZ$35-45,000 per year.
+The economic cost (as at 2017) to each family with a sufferer has been estimated to be in the region of NZ$35-45,000 per year.

 Whether you are a person with ME/CFS, a medical professional, a caregiver or just curious, we hope that the information you find here will improve your understanding of this devastating illness that affects approx three/four in a thousand New Zealanders.
 There is a network of support groups throughout New Zealand that are are affiliated to ANZMES.

 On this website, you will find a range of useful information for sufferers and their families, caregivers, friends and medical professionals.
 It is an evolving site however, so please visit again.